IDEMSInternational/indesign-translate/README.md

-# Tip Sheet Translate Utility
+# IDEMS InDesign Translate Utility

 This repository is for translating the InDesign files used to generated the Covid 19 parenting tip sheet PDFs.